bdeployteam/bdeploy/doc/retypeuser/setup/node.md

 After the migration is complete, the server will be available as a `NODE` on the new master server.
 All the **Instances** have been migrated to the new master server.

 !!!info Note
-During migration all **Instances** are modified in a way such that software still runs on the same phsyical hardware as before, i.e. the now-new master server is **not** participating in any of the **Instances** configuration.
+During migration all **Instances** are modified in a way such that software still runs on the same physical hardware as before, i.e. the now-new master server is **not** participating in any of the **Instances** configuration.
 Instead, the previously-master, now-node server is still configured as deployment target where this was the case previously.
 !!!

 !!!info Note
-If the to-be-migrated server has **Nodes** attached to it, all those **Nodes** will be attached to the new master after migration.
+If the to-be-migrated server has **nodes** attached to it, all those **nodes** will be attached to the new master after migration.
 !!!